-To Download PDF copy of 2017 Abstracts please click: nasgbi-abstracts-2017
+To download a PDF copy of the 2017 Abstracts please click: nasgbi-abstracts-2017

-**ABSTRACT SUBMISSION FOR THE ASM IS NOW CLOSED**
+**ABSTRACT SUBMISSION FOR THE ASM IS NOW OPEN**

-Abstract submission closed at 1200 hours GMT March 3rd, 2017.
-Authors will be contacted with the result of the judging before the end of March 2017.
+Authors will be contacted with the result of the judging by mid-April 2018.

 The best abstracts will be invited for oral presentation in competition for the Harvey Granat Prize.
 All the other abstracts, which are of sufficient standard and scientific/clinical merit will be invited as poster presentations.
 The Harvey Granat prize for the best oral presentation is worth £400, with a second prize of £200.
 The best poster wins a prize of £200.
-As this is a joint meeting with the Society for Neuroscience in Anesthesiology and Critical Care (SNACC), they have very kindly offered to support additional prizes this year.
-SNACC will, therefore, award the third placed oral presentation £100 and the second and third placed poster presentations £100 and £50 respectively.
-We are very grateful to their executive committee for this generous support of trainee research projects in neuroanaesthesia.
 The majority of accepted abstracts that are of sufficient quality will be published in the Journal of Neurosurgical Anesthesiology.

 The assessment pro forma for the submitted abstracts is included here to inform authors of the criteria which will be applied when reviewing the submissions.
 Templates for the abstracts can be downloaded below.
 Submissions will only be accepted if these templates are used.Submission Please submit all files electronically to firstname.lastname@example.org in accordance with the deadlines above: